nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 ## 7. State Space Models

 First, the new and improved
  ### Quick Kalman Filter and Smoother

  &#128293; We've added two new scripts to simplify Kalman filtering and smoothing for linear state space models.

 The scripts are
 > `Kfilter` and `Ksmooth`

 and are meant to replace  `Kfilter0/Ksmooth0`,  `Kfilter1/Ksmooth1`, `Kfilter2/Ksmooth2` with simplified arguments and faster running times.

+&#10067;  See the help files `?Kfilter` and `?Ksmooth` to see how the models are specified. &#10067;

 &#x1F535; We'll do the bootstrap example from the text, which used to take a long time... but now is very fast.